DevBhuyan/DevBhuyan/README.md

 <p align="center">
-    At other times I also write reviews on Google Maps, if you happen to reside near me, you might find me on Google Maps as "Dev Bhuyan" (Local guide - level 6)
+    At other times I also write reviews on Google Maps 🗺 , if you happen to reside near me 🌏 , you might find me on Google Maps as "Dev Bhuyan" (Local guide - level 6)
 </p>

 <p align="center">